kerryhuangcmu/Kerry-s-Data-Portfolio/final-project-part-two.md

     specific word use
 - Ending: testimonial from victim: Why is it important to battle scams

+Here is my updates Shorthand link, you can find the draft of the Shorthand Story here (it is being updated continously): https://preview.shorthand.com/YeTpBdUVw8Ac1xPt
 # User research

 ## Target audience